 If you are enjoying the free patterns and would like to see more, then please share my work!
 Those handy little icons up there ☝🏼 let you do it easily.
 If you’d like more information on how you can keep things free, learn how you can Help Support My Work

 Without further ado, here’s the pattern so you can get your crochet on.
-And the link incase you’d like to download the pattern instead – Waves Bracelet Pattern
+And the link in case you’d like to download the ad free version of the pattern instead – Waves Bracelet Crochet Pattern.

 Things you need:

-1 ball of crochet cotton thread (Main colour)
+1 ball of crochet cotton thread (Main colour, Size 10)

-1 ball complimentary colour of crochet cotton thread (accent colour or whatever you’d like the edging to be).
+1 ball complimentary colour of crochet cotton thread (accent colour or whatever you’d like the edging to be.
+Also size 10).

 A pretty button (doesn’t matter what size but bigger than your average dress shirt button)